RunyuFan/UisNet-TGRS-2022/README.md

 # TGRS-UisNet
 This repository is for our TGRS paper: "Fine-scale Urban Informal Settlements Mapping by Fusing Remote Sensing Images and Building Data via a Transformer-based Multimodal Fusion Network".
 (Please refer to https://ieeexplore.ieee.org/abstract/document/9877906/ )

-Please send an email to runyufan@cug.edu.cn to obtain the UIS-Shenzhen dataset.
-Please note that the dataset is only used for academic purposes and can not be shared with others.
 If it is helpful for you, please cite the following references.

     @ARTICLE{9877906,